joejarlett/theyard/content/groups/email.md

 [https://groups.io/g/the-yard](https://groups.io/g/the-yard)

-This group has been set up for The yard residence for distribute information regarding the management of the yard.
+This group has been set up for The yard residence for distributing information regarding the management of the yard.

 To Join:
 1. Email [the-yard+subscribe@groups.io](mailto:the-yard+subscribe@groups.io)